huggingface/hub-docs/docs/hub/models-cards-co2.md

 The math is actually pretty simple! ➕

 First, you take the *carbon intensity* of the electric grid that is being used for the training -- this is how much CO<sub>2</sub> is produced by KwH of electricity used.
 This depends on the location where the hardware is located and the [energy mix](https://electricitymap.org/) used at that location -- whether it's renewable energy like solar 🌞, wind 🌬️ and hydro 💧, or non-renewable energy like coal ⚫ and natural gas 💨.
-The more renewable energy is used, the less carbon intensive it is!
+The more renewable energy is used, the less carbon-intensive it is!

 Then, you take the power consumption of the GPU during training -- this is done using the `pynvml` library.